mogr20/flight-bookings/README.md

 # Use of AI
 ## Code Creation
-I utilised AI in helping with the initial fields and tables needed for a flight booking database, after that I was able to make some modifications myself and finialise with mentors.
+I utilised AI in helping with the initial fields and tables needed for a flight booking database, after that I was able to make some modifications myself and finialise with tutors.
 AI here helped me to expedite the initial database structure, saving time and thought on theorising what fields and tables I might initially need, and allow me to focus on refinement rather than initial design.

 I also used AI to help me create a django template language loop that could alternate between different background colours for each row.
 I did not know how to do this in the templating language, however the AI was able to create a modulo function in the index.html page, as well as using cycle to alternate for each iteration of the tables in my_bookings.html.
 AI here meant I could discover new functionality that is available to me, without having to trawl through the documentation to find the name of something that might help.
 Once the AI prompted me that something that could solve my table alternating colours problem existed, I could then go to the Django template language documents to customise and throughly utilise what the AI drew my attention to.

 ## Debugging
 AI was vital during debugging.
 If I didn't understand what a terminal or webpage error was, copilot was there to explain it to me.
 If I needed then solutions, I would ask the AI for help on a problem, and prompt them to ask me questions to further refine my prompt.
 This led to concise and correct answers to my problems from the AI, allowing me to continue my developement and learn without having a nasty lengthy roadblock.

-Another use was if the AI couldn't provide an answer, it equipped me with the full diagnosis, so I could search through documentation myself, or where time was tight ask a mentor with concise and specific query.
-This led to prompt responses from my mentors and saved on their valuable time.
+Another use was if the AI couldn't provide an answer, it equipped me with the full diagnosis, so I could search through documentation myself, or where time was tight ask a tutor with concise and specific query.
+This led to prompt responses from my tutors and saved on their valuable time.

 Specific use case were with solving; Bootstrap styling bugs, and url reverse strings.